To register for online clinics, please click on the link below in step one of the COACHING CERTIFICATION COURSE REGISTRATION PROCEDURES

 - A first year coach may be ‘In Training‘ (this means you have taken the clinic and are awaiting attendance to be marked ).

-- if you are a first year coach at the Mini Tyke/Tyke levels, you only need to complete the Community Initiation clinic
+- if you are a first year coach at the U7/U9 levels, you need to complete the Community Development.

-- if you are a first year coach at the Novice or PeeWee levels, you need to complete the Community Development clinic; you DO NOT have to take the Community Initiation clinic prior to this clinic, you can simply start at this level.
+- if you are a first year coach at the U11/U13 levels, you need to complete the Community Development clinic

 - In order to coach a TEAM ALBERTA team, a coach must be ‘Certified‘ which means that a Master Learning Facilitator has completed an ‘in person‘ review and assessment of the coach and they have passed this successfully.